Extentsoftware/TBeamPower/readme.md

-# TTGO T-Beam Deep Sleep Power Test
+# TTGO T-Beam Power Control Library

-## TTGO Product Upgrade V07->V8

 Lilygo released V8 of the TTGO T-Beam board in August 2019.
 This rework included several changes mainly targetted at reducing power consumption by using integrating the AXP192 power controller IC.
 A list of the changes is as follows: